 GORDON TOWNSEND >

 A native of Philadelphia, PA, Townsend began drumming professionally in his teens.
-He moved to Los Angeles in 1994 and formed P. Hux with Parthenon Huxley.
-After Huxley joined ELO Part II, Townsend was the first choice to replace ELO founding member Bev Bevan on drums.
-Townsend has been with e Orchestra since 2001, laying down an unshakable back beat beneath the band’s o en complex musical arrangements.
-A pro’s pro, Townsend steers his performance to the needs of the song, avoiding ash but supplying rock solid power and finesse.
+He moved to Los Angeles in 1994 and formed P. HUX with Parthenon Huxley.
+After Huxley joined ELECTRIC LIGHT ORCHESTRA Part II, Townsend was the first choice to replace ELO founding member Bev Bevan on drums.
+Townsend has been with THE ORCHESTRA since the name change playing down an unshakable back beat beneath the band’s often complex musical arrangements.
+A pro’s pro, Townsend steers his performance to the needs of the song, avoiding flash but supplying rock solid power and finesse.
 He is a sucker for cool musical gear and rescue dogs.

 GLEN BURTNIK >

 Glen Burtnik’s extensive showbiz career includes a stint on Broadway as Paul McCartney in Beatlemania, a Billboard #2 smash hit “Sometimes Love Just Ain’t Enough”, ten years as frontman for rock legends Styx, and even several short runs as bassist for ELO Part II.
 Glen also released two solo albums for A&M Records.
 Burtnik is beloved in his home state of New Jersey for his over the top musical revues, most famously his Xmas Xtravaganza, which features dozens of notable performers.
 If Bruce Springsteen is the Boss, Glen Burtnik is surely the assistant manager.

 Louis Clark is a graduate of the Royal Birmingham Conservatoire (RBC) which is located within Birmingham City University (RCU).
 This is one of the world’s foremost artistic educational institutions with a choice group of 1,200 students in their music school, drama school and studies pertaining to its concert venue in Birmingham, England.